jfredett/minas-tarwon/LOG.md

 HTTPS, so definitely needs doing, for now I have BTG and DOP both standing up on a netbooted image via BIOS netbooting, so hopefully that unblocks me and I can return to UEFI later.

+# 5-AUG-2024

+## 1144

+I've got the format-disks stuff wrapped up in some Nix code now, I need to extend this into a module, but essentially it just writes the `format-disks` script based on the Attrset I feed it; it should be extensible to other machines, but does expect to be able to wipe all specified disks so it's still an imperative management strategy, I doubt there is a good declarative one for disks since they are essentially entirely made of statefulness.

+In any case, I plan to manage these disks imperatively and track changes via the CHANGELOG in the cadaster, so it's not a big issue.

+Remaining on the TODO for this is:

+1. Backups to Nancy (and thus to cloud)
+2. Porting all the VMs over to use the disk I've set up
+3. Setting up the NFS store on BTG

+## 2331

+I started moving the ZFS configuration into a dedicated module.
+This is pretty unnecessary but I wanted to start it and leave a branch to come back to later.
+I set up the existing configuration with a simple 'mode' flage to control whether it leaves the 'prepare' script in place, or if it just tries to mount the datasets.
+I'm not automatically calculating the filesystems, but I think that will be easier to do when it's properly a module and not just the shim.

+# 7-AUG-2024

+(and a bit of 6-AUG too)

+## 0141

+I'm doing something wrong with the filesystem definitions, I need to rebuild the pool again.

+I got the script using wwns to make sure it persists, but that wasn't why the thing was breaking on boot, to be honest, I'm not sure why it's breaking on boot, but I think I might be able to skirt all of this because of [this](https://nixos.wiki/wiki/ZFS#Mounting_pools_at_boot), but that needs a rebuild.

+## 1142

+I've got it mostly working with the automount, but I'd still like to understand what I was doing wrong w/ the filesystem definitions; probably I needed to set different options or something, the emergency shell never managed to start, so it's hard to figure out exactly what went wrong.

+In any case, I like the way I laid out the disks and want to extend the idea of the cadaster in that way, building a large nixos-style module system that describes all my hardware (and maybe integrates with the nascent [nixos facter](https://github.com/numtide/nixos-facter) tool) and then can be used to populate other parts of the configuration by reference seems pretty handy.

+Ultimately I think it also points at a way out of the nix ecosystem while still maintaining the 'single common configuration system' that I like about NixOS.
+There's no reason to couple it to Nix besides the convenience of the package manager, a declarative description of one's hardware and virtual hardware architecture is useful in it's own right and could ostensibly be compiled to instructions to configure virtually anything from a known starting state.
+My interest in it is actually simpler, to boot, I just want to be able to simulate arbitrary architectures and employ some kind of static analysis to surface issues at 'compile time'; I think getting anywhere near that for architecture design could be extremely valuable.